Navigating the Greek Tax System: A Comprehensive Guide

 What to declare in your tax return

 In your Greek tax return, you must declare all income, whether taxable or exempt, electronically to the Greek Tax Administration.
-This includes income from employment, pensions, rental income, capital gains, and business profits.
+This includes income from employment, pensions, rental income (From your Greece Golden Visa properties or other properties), capital gains, and business profits.
 Additionally, you need to declare any purchases of property, cars, or boats in Greece.
 Be prepared to provide documentation proving how you obtained the funds used for these purchases.

 What do I do if I’m married?